2016 Mukilteo shooting: Reactions

 Mayor Jennifer Gregerson said that the Mukilteo community was "shaken to its core".
 Governor Jay Inslee sent his condolences to the victims' families and the survivors, praised the actions of law enforcement, and declared his support for Mukilteo during the investigation.
 The University of Washington also released a statement in reaction to the shooting.

 A total of 200 people attended a vigil at Kamiak High School on the day after the shooting.
 Another vigil was held at a local church, which was attended by 800 people, including Governor Inslee, who made a statement mentioning gun violence in the country.
 The flags at Mukilteo City Hall were lowered to half-mast.
 On August 26, people familiar with the victims gathered to organize a benefit concert for their families.

 Following the shooting, an alliance, titled Mukilteo Strong Alliance, was formed by Mukilteo residents.
 Its plans were to create a permanent memorial in honor of the victims, as well as finding ways for the community to heal and move forward.
 Its first meeting was held on September 20 and attended by family and friends of the victims, non-profit organizations, and counselors.

 On September 7, Washington Attorney General Bob Ferguson cited the shooting when he called on the Washington State Legislature to pass a state law barring the sales of assault weapons like the one used in the shooting, restricting magazines carrying over ten rounds, and requiring persons buying ammunition to undergo a background check, saying such a measure "will save lives".
 The parents of injured victim Will Kramer, who are supporters of a Washington-based gun control advocacy group, urged people to remember the victims of gun violence and for lawmakers to support Ferguson's proposal.
-The proposal received opposition from the National Rifle Association.
+The proposal received opposition from the National Rifle Association of America.